sonnylazuardi/launchpad/docs.md

 Adding a secret can be done by clicking the "secrets" button in the lower right of the launchpad dashboard and enter a key and value for your secret.
 ![launchpad access key modal](http://i.imgur.com/kKUUSuy.png)

 Accessing your secrets within your code can be done by exposing the secrets or headers object in context.
-See the [CurrentWeather](https://launchpad.graphql.com/5rrx10z19) examples for a live example.
+See the [CurrentWeather](https://launchpad.graphql.com/5rrx10z19) example for a live example.
 ```js
 const resolvers = {
   Query: {